Error1000/Phantom/README.md

 A simple RV32E cpu, that is spec compliant( i think i haven't really tun tests yet ) except for:
  - it supports only the user isa
  - no interrupts
- - no support for missaligned addresses ( well actually you can do a jalr with missaligned address as long as they add up to an aligned address )
+ - no support for misaligned addresses ( well actually you can do a jalr with misaligned address as long as they add up to an aligned address )
  - memory ordering instruction is not implemented yet

 NOTE: The AUIPC instruction will